PasswordManagerProject/pmp-client-cli/README.md

 Password manager CLI interface written in C# using .NET core.
 This client is meant to talk to the server component of this project.

+Proof of concept.
 Not ready for real world use.